 This spot is perfect at any time of year.
 If the weather is fine, the patio is a great spot for cake, and the beach beckons after the party.
 If the weather is foul, no one cares when all the fun is indoors petting anemones and sea cucumbers and making faces at the sharks.
-A basic party includes private use of the space and touch tanks, and staff to help with party set-up and take-down; the next package up includes an individualized animal presentation and educational program.
-One flat fee includes up to 25 kids, making "the whole class" an affordable option.
+A basic party includes private use of the space and touch tanks, and staff to help with party set-up and take-down; add-ons include decorations, individualized animal presentations, storytimes, and more.
+One flat fee includes up to 65 kids, making "the whole class" (plus siblings and parents!) an affordable option.

 If your kids would rather spin and spin than hang with the marine biologists, a party just upstairs from the Aquarium can focus on another Santa Monica classic.
 The historic carousel remains open to the public during most parties, but the birthday crowd gets a private roped-off area and unlimited rides on the merry-go-round for up to 30 kids.
 For a little extra, each kid gets a token for an ice cream sundae at the Soda Jerks old-fashioned ice cream fountain that shares space with the Carousel.

 A ride on the carousel followed by some ice cream makes for a great party.
 Photo courtesy of the Santa Monica Pier